 - DNA molecule is composed of two chains of nucleotides arranged in a double helix.
-The backbone of each chain is formed by phosphodiester bonds between the 3' and 5' carbons of adjacent sugars, the two chains being held together by hydrogen bonds between the nitrogenous bases (adenine, guanine, cytosine and thymine) - The arrangement of the bases in the DNA molecule shows specific pairing of the base pairs: guanine (G) in one chain always pairs with cytosine (C) in the other chain and adenine (A) always pairs with thymine (T).
+The backbone of each chain is formed by phosphodiester bonds between the 3' and 5' carbons of adjacent sugars, the two chains being held together by hydrogen bonds between the nitrogenous bases adenine (A), guanine (G), cytosine (C) and thymine (T) - The arrangement of the bases in the DNA molecule shows specific pairing of the base pairs: (G) in one chain always pairs with (C) in the other chain and (A) always pairs with (T).